Header Banner

 Energy management upgrades: Smart outlets can control coffee makers, lamps, and appliances remotely, while smart water valves monitor plumbing and prevent expensive leak damage, crucial in century-old buildings with original pipes, research from Brick Underground indicates.
 Smart thermostats enhance these buildings' natural efficiencies like thick walls for insulation and high ceilings for air circulation, notes Brick Underground.

-Security solutions: App-enabled smoke detectors and smart locks provide 24/7 monitoring without compromising historic aesthetics, notes Home Smart Book.
+Security solutions: App-enabled smoke detectors (e.g., Nest Protect) and smart locks (e.g., August, Yale) can offer remote alerts and monitoring without visible exterior changes.
 Motion sensors automatically activate smart lighting in those long, narrow hallways typical of brownstone layouts, according to Home Smart Book.

 Comfort upgrades: Smart shades and lighting systems can be programmed through wall-mounted keypads for fully customized control, according to Brick Underground.
 The key is planning integration during any renovation phase to ensure proper wiring and network backbone, advises Brick Underground.